 The Centers for Medicare and Medicaid Services (CMS) uses incentive payment programs to reward healthcare providers for the provision of high quality, low cost, efficient healthcare.
 Under these value-based programs, CMS sets parameters by which incentives or penalties are determined.
 Information on these programs can be found on this webpage.

-The newest iteration of CMS paying for high quality, value-based care will be the implementation of the provisions set forth under the MACRA legislation of 2015.
-IDSA sponsored a webinar on the MACRA legislation and other value-based programs being promulgated by the CMS.
+The newest iteration of CMS paying for high quality, value-based care will be the implementation of the provisions set forth under the Medicare Access and CHIP Reauthorization Act (MACRA) of 2015.
+Under the MACRA legislation CMS is required to establish the MIPS in order to reward Medicare-participating physicians for high quality, high value care.
+IDSA sponsored a webinar on the MIPS proposed regulations.
+The MIPS regulations will be made final in late 2016, with a program start date of January 1, 2017.
 The recorded presentation can be viewed below and the slides are available for download (PDF).
-Additionally, a FAQs document is available for your review.
+Additionally, we have prepared a Q&A from the webinar.

 Medicare and Medicaid EHR Incentive Programs provides incentive payments to